rustmobile/rustmobile.github.io/src/introduction.md

 ## How to read this book?

 The book is written to be read from start to finish.
-You should follow along:writing, compiling, and running the tutorial's code yourself.
+You should follow
+along: writing, compiling, and running the tutorial's code yourself.

 We will build a rust library in this series and port it to different platforms.
 We are calling it `libexa` (which stands for Example Library 🫣).